 Notes

-1 This is a compilation of the Energy Operators (Electricity Generation and Retail Corporation) (Charges) By-laws 2006 and includes the amendments made by the other written laws referred to in the following table.
+1 This reprint is a compilation as at 14 March 2014 of the Energy Operators (Electricity Generation and Retail Corporation) (Charges) By-laws 2006 and includes the amendments made by the other written laws referred to in the following table.
 The table also contains information about any reprint.

 Compilation table